 I broke your TV…

-Still, I had more fun when talking about being confused and that generated the sentences below:
+Partly because I think the Chinese word for being confused is just fun to say, I had fun when talking about being confused and that generated the sentences below:

 Every person will have times when they make mistakes.